 Prospects for the UAE economy:

-• Economic growth: Increased investment activity contributes to the overall economic growth and development of the country.
+Economic growth: Increased investment activity contributes to the overall economic growth and development of the country.

-Social security tax in UAE
+Social security tax in the UAE

 Main provisions of social security tax in the UAE

-• Civilian employees are required to contribute about 5 per cent of their salary.
+Civilian employees are required to contribute approximately 5% of their salary. |

-• Burden on employers: Despite the absence of contributions for foreign workers, employers bear a significant financial burden in the form of contributions for their national employees, which may affect their hiring decisions.
+Burden on Employers | While there are no contributions for foreign workers, employers face high costs for contributions for national employees, which may influence hiring decisions. |

-Value added tax (VAT) in UAE
+Value added tax in UAE

 Main provisions of VAT in the UAE